 A subsequent rule change was implemented that modified the allocation of surplus auction revenue to load.
-Beginning with the 2018/2019 planning period, surplus day-ahead congestion and surplus FTR auction revenue are assigned to FTR holders only up total target allocations, and then distributed to ARR holders.
-ARR holders will only be allocated this surplus after full funding of FTRs is accomplished.
-While this rule change increased the level of congestion revenues returned to load under some conditions, the rules do not recognize ARR holders' rights to all congestion revenue, and only improves congestion payouts to load when there is a surplus.
-There was no surplus for the 2020/2021 or 2021/2022 planning years.
-With this rule in effect for the 2021/2022 planning period, ARRs and self scheduled FTRs offset 31.6 percent of total congestion.
-There was surplus for the 2022/2023 and the first 10 months of the 2023/2024 planning periods.
-However, FTR auction surplus revenues were used to cover a shortfall in FTR funding from congestion
+Beginning with the 2018/2019 planning period, surplus day-ahead congestion and surplus FTR auction revenue are assigned to FTR holders only up total target allocations, and then distributed to ARR holders.9 ARR holders will only be allocated this surplus after FTRs are paid 100 percent of their target allocations.
+While this rule change increased the level of congestion revenues returned to load under some conditions, the